VivianDQ/Syndicated/README.md

-# Syndicated Bandits: A Framework for Auto TuningHyper-parameters in Contextual Bandit Algorithms
+# Syndicated Bandits: A Framework for Auto Tuning Hyper-parameters in Contextual Bandit Algorithms

 This repository is the official implementation of [Syndicated Bandits: A Framework for Auto TuningHyper-parameters in Contextual Bandit Algorithms].